vvv214/s22-dataprivacy/index.md

 ## Grading:
 - Paper presentation (20%): During the semester, each student will present a paper for 35 minutes (30min presentation plus 5min q&a).
 If the slides are public or there are videos available online, it is okay to reuse the slides, but make sure you make a high-quality presentation.
-Candidate papers are listed [here](papers.md).
-Students can also suggest papers.
 Click [here]() to register.
 - Paper review (4 * 5% = 20%): Each student is required to write four paper reviews for papers presented in the course.
 Click [here]() to register.
-Submit your paper reviews at: https://uva-privacycourse22.hotcrp.com/.
+Submit your paper reviews at: [hotcrp](https://uva-privacycourse22.hotcrp.com/).
 Please read this [guideline](review.md) before you write a review.
 - Participation (10%): Students are expected to ask/answer questions during the presentation.
+- Two assignments (10%) for theory (proofs) and practice (programming)
-- Project (solo or a group of 2: 50%): Click [here]() to register your team with a tentative title.
+- Project (solo or a group of 2: 40%): Click [here]() to register your team with a tentative title.
 The final project report should target a top-tier venue and will be graded based on intelectual merit.
 Each team is required to submit a mid-term progress report and a final report, but the mid-term progress report is only used for keep tracking of progress and get feedbacks.
-Submit both at: https://uva-privacycourse22-project.hotcrp.com/.
+Submit both at [hotcrp](https://uva-privacycourse22-project.hotcrp.com/).
 If desired, teams can utilize office hours to get feedbacks on the project.

 ## Schedule (tentative, subject to change)
 - Privacy attacks (1 lectures)